intermine/im-docs/docs/webapp/third-party-tools/heatmap.rst

 An example in modMine
 ----------------------------------

-.. note:: The last release of modMine is from 2014, the site is now maintained by the `ENCODE group <https://www.encodeproject.org/>`_ at Stanford University and the legacy software is available on github `GitHub <https://github.com/modENCODE-DCC/modmine/>`_.
+.. note:: The last release of modMine is from 2014, the site is now maintained by the `ENCODE group <https://www.encodeproject.org/>`_ at Stanford University and the legacy software is available on `GitHub <https://github.com/modENCODE-DCC/modmine/>`_.

 An example application of the tool is in `modMine <http://intermine.modencode.org/>`_.
 It visualizes fly expression data (`example <http://intermine.modencode.org/query/bagDetails.do?scope=global&bagName=example>`_) generated from `modENCODE project <http://www.modencode.org/>`_.